 How To Tell If A Parrot Is Underweight

-Parrots are slim creatures.
-Depending on the species, the parrot’s thick feathers may hide its weight loss.
-If you’re concerned about your parrot or are raising birds, you can use methods other than your bare eyes.
+Parrots are slender creatures.
+Depending on the species, the parrot’s thick feathers may conceal its weight loss.
+However, there are ways to determine if your parrot is becoming too thin.
+These include:

 - Downward sloping